ktpolanski/dc6s/README.md

 -   The Chateau rests are delayed until all non-scaling fights are picked up, which should maximise their returns.
 -   Getting the Sprinkle Dog to 140 pounds before going into the Retail District guarantees that any non-gentrifier will drop 55 sprinkles, which is sufficient for a latte and cigarettes.
 As such, the familiar weight drop familiars are routed early to assist with this.
 -   Due to the large number of various combats in the NEP, the cosmic bowling ball is consciously used earlier in a fashion that allows for 9+11 turn bowling sideways.
 Once the camelcalf is charged, hipster fights are pursued.
 At some point the familiar scrapbook is worn for a few combats to maximise Feel Pride returns.
+-   In softcore, the familiar weight pressure is considerably alleviated by a repaid diaper.
+Also, the various spell damage pulls shorten that test considerably.
+As a result, the camel is charged first and the spit is used during levelling for a further boost, and the damage tests are done ahead of the familiar weight ones.

 ## Credits